vityasyyy/penugasan-backend-oti/README.md

 You can clone this repo and then install all of the dependencies by typing ⁠`npm install` in your terminal

-and then u can type ⁠`node index.js` ⁠in your terminal to run the code and then open localhost:3000 in your browser
+and then u can type ⁠`npm start` ⁠in your terminal to run the code and then open localhost:3000 in your browser

 Note: Please be sure to install mongoDB on your machine, the installation tutorial can be found in <a href="https://www.mongodb.com/docs/manual/installation/">here</a>